The Music app / iTunes shares information for its' current media library with Anytune. See About iTunes library files.

 Change iTunes library

-If you change the library iTunes is using, you must restart Anytune.
+If you change the library the Music app / iTunes is using, you must restart Anytune.

-- Quit both the iTunes and Anytune applications.
+- Quit both the Music app / iTunes and the Anytune application.

-- Option-click the iTunes app to open the library chooser.
+- Option-click the Music app / iTunes app to open the library chooser.

 - Choose or create the desired library.